chef/chef-web-docs/content/saas/sso.md

                     * Source attribute: user:surname

-            * Add the following additional claims (may need to delete existing entries for e-mail address and username if they already exist).
+            * Add additional claims (you may need to delete existing entries for the e-mail address and username if they exist).

                 * emailaddress